-The Gallatin Writing Program’s Literacy Project, which is co-sponsored by Gallatin’s Community Learning Initiative, educates and supervises student volunteers who tutor adults in reading and writing at five partner sites throughout New York City.
-The Literacy Project sponsors a weekly writing class at one of the partner sites; publishes The Literacy Review, an annual journal of the best writing from programs in adult literacy, and sponsors the annual day-long Literacy Review Workshops in Teaching Writing to Adult Basic Education, GED, and ESOL Students.
-For more information, contact Writing Program Director June Foley, 212-998-7359212-998-7359, firstname.lastname@example.org.
+The Gallatin Writing Program’s Literacy Project comprises a number writing and education oriented initiatives throughout New York City: the course Adult Literacy and Social Change, which educates and supervises student volunteers who tutor adults in reading and writing at several partner sites; a weekly writing class at one of the partner sites, in which Gallatin undergraduates act as student-teachers; afterschool writing support at several public high schools with Gallatin undergraduates as mentors; The Literacy Review, an annual journal of the best writing from programs in adult literacy and English as a Second Language, which is edited, photographed, and designed by Gallatin students; and the annual day-long Literacy Review Workshops in Teaching Writing to Adults, in which Gallatin students participate.

 Great World Texts is a collaboration between Gallatin Writing Program faculty, Gallatin undergraduates, and New York City public high school teachers and students.
 Each year students study a canonical work or contemporary classic.
 Through a special tutorial, Gallatin undergraduates discuss the text, learn about social and pedagogical issues, and become mentors in the high schools.
 Over the course of the semester, mentors facilitate the study of the text using complementary multimedia classroom resources created by the faculty adviser.
 The semester culminates in a public performance at which the high school students share writing projects inspired by the book.